con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdzogs pa'i sangs rgyas 'jig rten 'dren/ /
 >> 	bdud bzhi'i] VM; bdud bzhin NyiGyu

-Hero, the *māra*s' enemy and tamer,
+The *māra*s' enemy and tamer, hero,
-Dispeller of the four *māra*s' danger,
+Eliminating threats from all four *māra*s,
-Defeater of all armies of *mārā*s,
+Defeating all the armies of the *mārā*s,
-The true buddha, a guide to living beings, (151)
+A guide for living beings, the perfect buddha,  (151)

 * 151c,sarvamāracamūjetā: *sarva* is perhaps only reflected in the ancient Tibetan translation with *rnams*.